Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?

-Additionally, we find that misleading tweets get not only less retweet count (Fig. \ref{fig:ccdf_tf}(a) in the Appendix, $KS=0.121, p<0.001$), which supports the same result during the pilot phase of Community Notes \cite{drolsbach_diffusion_2023}, but also less like count than not misleading tweets (Fig. \ref{fig:ccdf_tf}(b) in the Appendix, $KS=0.133, p<0.001$).
+Additionally, we find that misleading tweets get not only fewer retweets (Fig. \ref{fig:ccdf_tf}(a) in the Appendix, $KS=0.121, p<0.001$), which supports earlier work conducted during the pilot phase of Community Notes \cite{drolsbach_diffusion_2023}, but also fewer likes than not misleading tweets (Fig. \ref{fig:ccdf_tf}(b) in the Appendix, $KS=0.133, p<0.001$).
 Furthermore, the T-NMR group consistently exhibits slightly higher retweet and like counts compared to the F-CRH group, regardless of the interventions (Fig. \ref{fig:tf_did}).
 The differences still exist under the control of other covariates (the coefficients of $\mathit{FCRH}$ in Table \ref{tab:tf_high_rank_did}).
 The distributions of retweet count and like count in misleading and not misleading tweets across different time periods are shown in Fig \ref{fig:ccdf_tf_phases} in the Appendix.